-Mesh Safety Covers can look as if they are going to break under a heavy snow or ice load.
-It won't.
-The cover itself actually freezes to the surface, and will spring back to a taut fit after the thaw.
+Mesh Safety Covers often appear as if they are going to break under a heavy snow or ice load, but they won't.
+The cover itself often freezes to the water surface, yet will spring back to a taut fit after the thaw.
 Do not attempt to shovel snow off of a mesh pool cover.
 Lower the water level before a deep freeze, never lower the water level while the pool is frozen.

 For safety pool covers, be careful not to lower the pool more than 12" below the tile line.
 This could damage a safety pool cover which needs the water level to help support the snow load.
 The best place for the water level in a safety cover on an in ground pool is 1-10" below the tile.
 Depending on how wet the winter is ~ you may need to lower the water level several times.

 Protecting pool pipes from freezing.
 Pool pipes located above the ground can crack if they pump is not running when temperatures dip below 32° for several hours.
 PVC pipes and valves are very rigid.
 Water inside of PVC pipes turning to ice will first expand to fill every available air space inside the pipe and equipment, and if expansion continues it will crack pipes, valves, pumps, filters and/or heaters.

 If you can't run the equipment due to power failure or mechanical failure, remove the drain plugs on the pool equipment, to quickly drain down the plumbing, then cover the equipment with heavy blankets.
 You can also wrap the above ground PVC plumbing with a heating cable for pipes, which can prevent freezing pipes to well below freezing.